Hot Job of the Future: Creative Technologist

 Posted by Michelle Taute on Thursday, June 20, 2013 - 00:00 | Follow me

-As part of this year's Creative Team of the Future project, we asked AIGA members in the United States to predict new job titles that may emerge in the coming years.
+As part of the Creative Team of the Future project, we asked AIGA members in the United States to predict new creative job titles that may emerge in the coming years.
 It's no surprise that most of the roles they shared directly relate to technology.
 But what exactly do all these tech-savvy professionals do?
 In this post, we're going to home in on one hard-to-fill role: the creative technologist.

 What is a creative technologist?

 To me, a creative technologist is interchangeable with developer, but what we mean by creative technologist is a developer who understands the creative process and the world of advertising.
 It's the person who's responsible for actually making and coding.
 This person is able to build web projects, mobile apps and other digital experiences.

 Why is this combination of skills so important?

 The nature of advertising can be very frustrating for developers.
 A lot of developers are trained to build a system that's very rigid or very expected.
 By that, I mean that it's very similar to building a house.
 As an architect or builder, when you're building a house, everything has to be totally planned out in the beginning so that when you build that house, everything lines up perfectly.

 In advertising, we're doing work that's more similar to the art world in that we try out new concepts and ideas.
 Maybe we don't think about it all the way through.
 We start to develop it.
 We change it halfway through.
 That's just the nature of the creative process.
 You adapt, you modify, you keep trying, you keep modifying.
 That can drive some developers crazy.

 Creative technologists are really good at prototyping early, making something very simple, allowing someone to test it and modifying the changes.
 They're very comfortable in an environment of change.

 Where do creative technologists find jobs within the creative industry?